-Generally Turkmenistan is safe country to travel.
-However, you should also expect being stopped by policemen and law enforcement and asked for documents or questions about your trip.
+Generally, Turkmenistan is a safe country to travel to.
+However, you should also expect to be stopped by policemen and law enforcement and asked for documents or questions about your trip.

 Best time to go

 Like the rest of Central Asia, the best time to visit is Spring and Autumn.
 Turkmenistan’s climate is a severely continental cold desert climate, identified by long, hot, and dry summers, and humid, mild, and dry winters that can turn occasionally cold and damp in the north.

 If you want to stay for more than 5 days, certain you have to book a tour which won’t be cheap.
 For the transit visa, you should have a ticket to the third country.
 And budget travelers on a transit visa, the choice is limited as well.

 ATMs are non-existent anywhere in the country and credit cards are rarely accepted, so keep a stash of both US dollars and local manat with you at all times.

 Local SIM card

-WIFI is exist in Turkmenistan, however it’s very expensive.
+WIFI exists in Turkmenistan, however, it’s very expensive.
 Internet in Turkmenistan is filtered.
 You are being watched and unwanted websites are blocked.
-VPNs are illegal in Turkmenistan, and are usually blocked as soon as the authorities pick them up.
+VPNs are illegal in Turkmenistan and are usually blocked as soon as the authorities pick them up.